nhsuk/redesign-frontend-kit/README.md

-# NHS.UK prototyping kit
+# NHS.UK Redesign project

-This repository provides a development environment for making changes to components, along with research & findings, visual examples and code snippets from the Redesign project.

-Examples and code snippets of NHS.UK frontend components and elements can be found at our <a href="https://nhsuk-redesign.azurewebsites.net">NHS.UK prototyping and example website</a>.
+Examples and code snippets of NHS.UK Redesign components and elements can be found at our <a href="https://nhsuk-redesign.azurewebsites.net">NHS.UK Redesign prototyping and example website</a>.

 ## Installation